 ‘Where any law requires or permits a person to send a document or information by registered or certified post or similar service, that requirement is met if an electronic copy of the document or information is sent to the South African Post Office Limited, is registered by the said Post Office and sent by that Post Office to the electronic address provided by the sender.’

-If this provision were in operation, it would allow e-mails or even electronic text messages such as SMSs, to serve as valid s 41(5)(a) notices.
+If this provision were in operation, it would allow e-mails or even electronic text messages such as SMSes, to serve as valid s 41(5)(a) notices.

-There are as previously mentioned, a number of private companies currently claiming to offer viable ‘push technology’ solutions.
-Based on use of such products, I believe at least one may be a potential answer to ensuring electronic service of legal notices while maintaining a sound evidentiary trail.
+There are, as previously mentioned, several private companies currently claiming to offer viable ‘push technology’ solutions.
+Based on the use of such products, I believe at least one may be a potential answer to ensuring electronic service of legal notices while maintaining a sound evidentiary trail.
 The challenge lies with s 19(4) of ECTA.
 While many service providers claim SAPO’s endorsement, the communications –

-Additionally, there is some uncertainty as to whether these electronic communications are registered by SAPO.
+Additionally, there is some uncertainty as to whether SAPO registers these electronic communications.

-Therefore, a gap exists, which could be resolved by SAPO either partnering with an efficient service provider or, alternatively providing a service of comparable quality, to achieve the goal of ensuring compliance with the ECTA.
-This would be of benefit not only with NCA compliance, but serve a similar purpose with other legislation referring to registered mail.
+Therefore, a gap exists, which could be resolved by SAPO either partnering with an efficient service provider or providing a service of comparable quality, to achieve the goal of ensuring compliance with the ECTA.
+This would be of benefit not only with NCA compliance but serve a similar purpose with other legislation referring to registered mail.

-In addition, there are number of challenges unique to public schools:
+Also, there are many challenges unique to public schools: